darinjbrown/634-final2.0/README.md

    ```bash
    mvn spring-boot:run
    ```
-3. Open your browser and navigate to `http://localhost:8080` to view the application.
+3. Open your browser and navigate to `http://localhost:8080` to access the application.

-## Viewing the HTML
+## Accessing the Application
-The HTML content is served by the Spring Boot application.
-To view it:
+The application serves a web-based interface for searching flights:
 1. Start the application as described above.
 2. Open your browser and navigate to `http://localhost:8080`.
+3. Use the form on the homepage to search for flights by entering the required details such as trip type, starting location, ending location, travel date, and number of travelers.

 ## Running Tests